-Truth: Effective aid programs can help strengthen local institutions, create opportunities for long-term growth, and reduce dependence on foreign aid in recipient countries.
+Truth: Effective aid programmes can help strengthen local institutions, create opportunities for long-term growth, and reduce dependence on foreign aid in recipient countries.

 Read more: Does aid make low-income countries dependent on handouts?

-Myth: Foreign aid is diverted and wasted due to corruption in recipient goverments.
+Myth: Foreign aid is diverted and wasted due to corruption in recipient governments.

-Truth: While corruption can occur in aid transactions, we can be smarter about our giving by (i) demanding transparency from governments and (ii) donating to verified, effective charites.
+Truth: While corruption can occur in aid transactions, we can be smarter about our giving by (i) demanding transparency from governments, and (ii) donating to verified, effective chariites.

 Read more: Does corruption in recipient governments interfere with foreign aid?